gikwon/Game-role-Analysis-Prediction/README.md

 ### Univariate Analysis

+Here I took at the distribution of the column `damageshare`
+<iframe
+  src="assets/hist_dmg.html"
+  width="1000"
+  height="800"
+  frameborder="0"
+></iframe>

+We can see that the distribution is nearly normal.
+We do see some players with below 0.1 damage share and even above 0.4 damage share.
+Remember that damage share is out of 1 and the team of 5 make up a total of 1 damage share.
+This shows that there are some player that perform better than other players.
+Lets try to find which roles those players are.

+### Bivariate Analysis

 First I performed univariate analysis on the normalized KDA Ratio between mid position and bottom positions:

 <iframe